beaudev/bash-profile/README.md

      '9514322'
      )

-That mean that those 3 gists will be synchronized in your bash-profile directory (only if they have never been installed yet) **and** will be sourced (through `~/.bashrc` file).
+It means that those 3 gists will be synchronized in your bash-profile directory (only if they have never been installed yet) **and** will be sourced (through `~/.bashrc` file).
 The `Id` of the gist can be found in any gist url, usually after the name of the gist author, and is the name of the git repository holding the gist (ex : https://gist.github.com/9147961.git).

 ## Existing scripts
 ### Gist scripts
 Check the current default [gist scripts list](my-bash-profile.conf)

 ### Github scripts
 Some examples: